 Technology is integrated into every aspect of modern life.
-Incorporating technology into our curriculum is not only a natural step for progressive education – it’s essential to offering a truly authentic education to our students.
+Incorporating technology into our curriculum is not only a natural step for progressive education – it is essential to offering a truly authentic education to our students.

-Classrooms are equipped with digital projectors, screens and sound systems to enable teachers to take full advantage of the enormous range of teaching resources on our network and through our online library research databases as well as on the Internet.
+Classrooms are equipped with digital projectors, screens and sound systems to enable teachers to take full advantage of the enormous range of teaching resources on our network, and all students work with Google Chromebooks through Google Classroom.

 Each child will also have the opportunity to work on his or her tablet, individually or in small groups.
 Tablets offer a unique opportunity to teach real-world lessons in using technology ethically and proficiently.
 It also offers countless opportunities for students to practice being critically and socially engaged.
 While this tool will never replace manual, hands-on experiences and teacher-student collaboration, it can deeply enrich those experiences.